Dasharo/docs/docs/unified/msi/initial-deployment.md

 # Initial Deployment

-Initial deployment of Dasharo firmware on MSI PRO Z690-A can be done:
+Initial deployment of Dasharo firmware on MSI PRO Z690-A and PRO Z790-P can be
+done:

 * using DTS,
 * manually.